 Riddle: What Is Amber Fishing?

 Have you ever heard about Amber Fishing?
 Find out.
-Watch and enjoy the video by International Amber Association:
+Watch and enjoy the video by the International Amber Association:

 I hope you liked this article.
 If you still have any questions or doubts just let us know.
 We want to dispel all your doubts and would love to hear your feedback.